KC7-Foundation/kc7_data/envolvelabs2/README.md

     ✓ Use multiple techniques to track the activity of APTs (Advanced Persistent Threats) ✓ Use third party data sets to discover things about your attackers ✓ Build a threat intelligence report
-    ✓Make recommendations on what actions a company can take to protect themselves
+    ✓ Make recommendations on what actions a company can take to protect themselves

 🚀 The attackers have gotten a head start, so let’s not waste any more time… time to get to work!